updated

 There is an enclosed balcony with a day bed (single person) and a ceiling and floor fan and a single day bed.
 There is a hot water shower.
 Work laundry must be done by hand – I do have a washing machine for the not-so-dirty clothes!
 I prefer to operate the machine as it is a bit finnicky.
 Most of the time is spent outside because there are always things to see including amazing sunsets.

-PLEASE NOTE: Lunch is not included on weekends
+PLEASE NOTE: Lunch is not included on weekends or non-working days.

 I appreciate help in the kitchen or someone who enjoys cooking as well.
 Participation in the process is part of the program and includes cleaning up (does not always occur to some people).
-Although I like vegetarian and vegan food I eat meat/fish and chicken.
-I am flexible but not always good at accommodating dietary restrictions.

 public transport is easily available on the main road - 0.7 miles from my home,

-so far in my workaway experiences the volunteers have stuck close to home when not working - I really encourage them to go out and see what is around town, see a nearby adventure park with a zip line and old growth forest, inexpensive shuttles to the local beaches etc etc
+so far in my workaway experiences the volunteers have stuck close to home when not working - I really encourage people to go out and see what is around town, see a nearby adventure park with a zip line and old growth forest, inexpensive shuttles to the local beaches etc etc

 there are numerous things to do - beaches, surfing, bird watching, hiking, cycling.
 There is an abundance of things to learn from our experiences.